Byron Buxton Player Props: Twins vs. Tigers

-Byron Buxton -- with an on-base percentage of .175 in his past 10 games, 139 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 17 at 2:10 PM ET.
+On Sunday, Byron Buxton (.150 on-base percentage in past 10 games, 158 points below season-long percentage) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 2:10 PM ET.

 Byron Buxton Game Info & Props vs. the Tigers